BUTSpeechFIT/huggingface_asr/README_D21.md

 ## SpokenWOZ data preparation
 Upon request, we can provide the SpokenWOZ dataset in the Arrow format.

+UPDATE: Our SpokenWOZ version with Whisper transcripts can be found on Hugging Face: `https://huggingface.co/datasets/pirxus/spokenwoz-whisper`.

 In the other case, SpokenWOZ preparation is very simple.
 After downloading the dataset from `https://spokenwoz.github.io/SpokenWOZ-github.io/`, use the `recipes/eloquence/prepare_spokenwoz.py` script to convert the dataset to the Arrow format.
 Lastly, modify the `recipes/eloquence/datasets_spokenwoz.json` file to point to the generated arrow dataset.

 ## SpokenWOZ DST pre-trained models